+No list of things to do in Nairobi would be complete without an opportunity to get up close and personal with some elephants.
 This wildlife trust is located just at the outskirts of Nairobi National Park and has a well-structured plan for adding rhinos and baby elephants into the wild.
-People who visit the David Sheldrick Wildlife Trust daily have the chance to see these elephant orphans being fed with milk and taken for their daily mud baths.
-Seeing this is very pleasant but beware: these giant babies will make everything messy when they come to feed and play.
+People who visit the David Sheldrick Wildlife Trust have the chance to see these elephant orphans being fed with milk and taken for their daily mud baths.
+These giant babies are cute but beware: they will certainly make everything messy when they come to feed and play.

 18. LAKE NAIVASHA

-Lake Naivasha which is barely two hours from the noisy streets of the capital stands guard over the Kenyan Rift Valley.
-Being its peak and constituting a part of the Great Rift Valley, this vast lake is a simple day adventure for guests from Nairobi.
+Lake Naivasha,barely two hours from the noisy streets of the capital stands guard over the Kenyan Rift Valley.
+Located at the peak and constituting a part of the Great Rift Valley, this vast lake is only a day adventure for guests from Nairobi.
 The lake’s smooth waters are enhanced with plentiful vegetation, waterbuck, and sluggish hippo pods while its shores draw zebras, giraffes, and few of the 400 distinct species of birds present in the area.
-The entry into Hell’s Gate National Park and the home of Joy Adamson are also adjacent, which offer lots of different activities in the region.
-Book now unique things to do in Nairobi, Kenya on Tiketi.
+Also adjacent are he entry into Hell’s Gate National Park and the home of Joy Adamson, offering lots of different activities in the region.

 19. A KENYAN CUPPA JOE

 Coffee which was first spotted in Africa is now a significant part of present-day life.
 Though most people refer to Ethiopia as the place where coffee originated from, Nairobi Java House is praised as one of the most outstanding coffee chains in the whole of Africa.
-This Kenyan powerhouse is certainly worth visiting, and with an exit conveniently located at Jomo Kenyatta International Airport, you are sure to kick start your visit joyfully.
+This Kenyan powerhouse is certainly worth visiting, and with an exit conveniently located at Jomo Kenyatta International Airport, you are sure to kick start your visit with that jolt you need.

-As the name goes, Carnivore’s meat is the reason for its popularity and it’s prepared over coals just at the doorway of the restaurant in a pit.
+As the name goes, Carnivore’s meat is the reason for its popularity and it’s prepared over coals in a pit just at the doorway of the restaurant.
 A great variety of meat is sold, ranging from goat to beef and even crocodile during the ‘Ultimate Feast of Beast’.

 The price normally set comprises of the meat feast and soup, accompanied by a wide variety of vegetables and salads.
-Coffee and dessert follows and is only brought when you accept defeat by putting down the white flag found on your dining table.
-Until that point, the waiter or waitress keeps bringing food.
+Coffee and dessert follows and is only brought when you accept defeat by raisingthe white flag found on your dining table.
+Until that point, the waiter or waitress continue bringing you food.

-It definitely is an event with a natural environment made with local wood, chiseled planks and gardens of tropics (as well as streams).
+It definitely is an event with a natural environment made with local wood, chiseled planks, and tropical garden (as well as streams).
 They also provide a vegetarian menu.
-Book things to do in Nairobi for your trip in advance on Tiketi.

 21. NGONG HILLS